-Tony Bridgewater was a student at the Birmingham School of Music and St John’s College, Cambridge, studying composition with Peter Tranchell and piano with Malcolm Wilson and Renee Reznek.
+Tony Bridgewater was a student at the Birmingham School of Music (now the Royal Birmingham Conservatoire) and St John’s College, Cambridge, studying composition with Peter Tranchell and piano with Malcolm Wilson and Renee Reznek.
 He has also participated in piano workshops with Margaret Fingerhut, David Owen Norris and James Lisney, and conducting workshops with Rodney Winther, formerly of Cincinatti University.

-He gives regular recitals as an accompanist and appears frequently in concert series in Cambridge, Rugby, Solihull and Stourbridge.
-In September 2016 he was appointed Principal Accompanist for the Kidderminster Male Choir, and in April 2018 he took up a similar post with the Wombourne Choral Society.
+He gives regular recitals as an accompanist and soloist, and appears frequently in concert series in Cambridge, Rugby, Solihull, Shrewsbury, Bewdley, Birmingham and Stourbridge.
+In September 2016 he was appointed Principal Accompanist for the Kidderminster Male Choir.

 He has composed music for Orchestra, Concertband and Choir, and sonatas for piano, violin, trumpet and cello.
 He gave the first performance of his Second Piano Concerto in February 2010, and conducted the premiere of his Double Concerto for Flute and Clarinet in February 2013.
 In November 2015, the pianist Margaret Fingerhut gave the first performance of his Concert Piece for piano and orchestra , and in July 2016 Anna Downes gave the first performances of his second violin sonata.
 In March 2017 he conducted the premiere of his fifteen minute tone poem for orchestra ‘The Legend of the Tamar’.
 Other recent premieres include his 'Suite for Oboe and Piano', 'Memories of Scotland' for violin and piano, Quintet for Winds and the song cycles 'The Other Side of a Mirror' and 'Snowflakes'

-His music for brass and wind instruments is published by Forton Music, including his Sonata for Flutes, first performed in 2015 by the National Flute Orchestra, his double Concerto for Flute and Clarinet, Trumpet Sonata, Suite for Oboe and 'Overture for a Festival' for concertband.
+His music for brass and wind instruments is published by Forton Music, including his Sonata for Flutes, first performed in 2015 by the National Flute Orchestra, his Double Concerto for Flute and Clarinet, Trumpet Sonata, Suite for Oboe, Quintet for Winds, and 'Overture for a Festival' and 'Huddersfield Overture' for concertband.